DanteDT/pmd/README.md

 Moby-Dick annotated epub, based on the great efforts of [Power Moby-Dick, The Online Annotation](http://www.powermobydick.com/).
 * Highly recommended extras to be found there
   * [Glossary](http://www.powermobydick.com/Moby138.html)
-  * [Resources](http://www.powermobydick.com/Moby141.html) including the fascinating background on [How Moby-Dick got his name](http://www.powermobydick.com/Moby147.html)
+  * [Resources](http://www.powermobydick.com/Moby141.html) including diagrams of whaleships and the surprising background of [How Moby-Dick got his name](http://www.powermobydick.com/Moby147.html)

 With front/back material from a [scanned, signed first-edition from the Internet Archive](https://archive.org/details/mobydickorwhale01melv/page/n7/mode/2up).